marshallswain/feathers-pinia/docs/guide/model-classes.md

 ### Working without a model class

-One caveat about working without a Model class is that you can't use the new operator.
-To add an item to the store, pass an object to the `add` action.
+One caveat about working WITHOUT a Model class is that you can't use the `new` operator (you know, since that requires a class;).
+To add an item to the store, pass an object to the `addToStore` action.

 ```vue
 <script setup lang="ts">